mcc-prior-art/mcc-layer/docs/exhibits/README.md

 > Memory without a token is not permission.

 **Purpose**
-Exhibit G3 establishes the memory-authority boundary.
-While agent memory, historical context, prior approvals, and remembered workflows may inform decisions, they do **not** grant execution authority.
+Exhibit G3 defines the fundamental boundary between memory and authority.
+While an agent’s memory, historical context, prior approvals, and remembered workflows can inform evaluation, they do **not** constitute execution authority.

 ---